Skip to content

 Protein UniProt + InterPro + STRING + ComplexPortal https://rest.uniprot.org, https://www.ebi.ac.uk/interpro/api, https://string-db.org/api, https://www.ebi.ac.uk/intact/complex-ws No Protein cards, domains, interactions, structures, and human protein complex membership; structure IDs are surfaced from UniProt cross-references to PDB and AlphaFold DB

-Drug/device safety, labels, shortages, and approvals OpenFDA https://api.fda.gov Optional (OPENFDA_API_KEY) FAERS, MAUDE, recalls, drug labels, shortages, and Drugs@FDA-derived approvals
+Drug/device safety, labels, shortages, approvals, and diagnostic regulatory overlay OpenFDA https://api.fda.gov Optional (OPENFDA_API_KEY) FAERS, MAUDE, recalls, drug labels, shortages, Drugs@FDA-derived approvals, and exact-name-first diagnostic device 510(k)/PMA overlays

 Gene enrichment sections Enrichr https://maayanlab.cloud/Enrichr No Gene enrichment sections inside entity outputs use Enrichr; this is distinct from top-level biomcp enrich